 In the later phase of the ASC! research project, we had the opportunity to collaborate with SFU's Big Data to collect, analyze and map data on community-engaged, participatory arts organizations in BC.
-Publicly available data/information was gleaned out of these organizations' websites and placed in an online, interactive, platform called Tableau where people can explore and make cross-comparisons and assessments that may help provide insights into many questions.
+Publicly available data/information was gleaned from these organizations' websites and placed into an online, interactive, platform called Tableau where people can explore and make cross-comparisons and assessments that may help provide insights into many questions.

 MAIN OBJECTIVES: To map publicly available data about BC, community-engaged, participatory, arts for social change (ASC) organizations (not-for-profits, societies, charities only) active within the last 5 years.
 Our goal is to provide useful information to support and nurture the ASC sector.